 7 Giant Herbs You Can Grow at Home

 I admit it, I live to eat.
 I also enjoy cooking and having fresh herbs to use for soups, stews and salads.
-With this in mind I grow herbs in pots and in the ground.
-As far as I’m concerned one can never have too much basil, parsley or rosemary.
-The good news is that many of these large herbs are easy to grow and not only are they tasty but they are pretty in pots whether you grow them on their own or combine them with other herbs and flowers.
+Consult a professional gardener and they'll agree, you can never have too much basil, parsley, or rosemary.
+With this in mind, I grow herbs in pots and in the ground.
+The good news is that many large herbs are easy to grow, tasty, and pretty in pots, whether you plant them on their own or combined with other herbs and flowers.

-For best growth and production most herbs need full sun (4 to 6 hours of direct sun) and excellent drainage but you don’t have to have a big garden to grow them.
+For best growth and production, most herbs need 4 to 6 hours of direct sun and excellent drainage but you don’t need a big garden to grow them.
 A balcony or window box will suffice.
-Depending on what part of the country you live in there are annual, biennial and perennial types.
+Depending on what part of the country you live in, there are annual, biennial, and perennial types.

 1. Giant Italian Parsley

 Giant Italian parsley (Petroselinum crispum) is a biennial in Zones 6 to 9, but often grown as an annual.
 I prefer the taste and look of this giant flat leaf parsley to that of the more common curly parsley.
 Plants get large and bushy and produce many leaves.
 In mild climates it stays green all winter.